 I am having some problems paying for my registrations.
 What do I do?

 Do you use Internet Explorer?
 We have received some complains about compatibility issues.
 Please use a different browser (Firefox, Chrome, Safari) while we get it fixed.
 If you are already using one of these browsers, have a look at the error message you are receiving.
-This is at the top of the registration form in red.
+Sometimes this may be hard to see, it is in RED at the top of the registration form.

 How can I change my team bio, profile picture, target time and fundraising?

 On the top right hand side of your fundraising page, use the “Team Actions” dropdown to login. (the username/password were setup by your team captain – if forgotten they can be reset).
 From there, you will be able to amend your details.
-If an update doesn’t seem to commit, please check for error messages displayed (like length for the Bio description).
+If an update doesn’t seem to commit, please check for error messages displayed (it is likely to be the length of the Bio description or photo size).

 Up until which day can I change our team target marathon time?